-1. On Schedule B, check each category for which you are seeking to reinstate your registration or permitted individual status.
-If you are seeking reinstatement of status as a permitted individual, check each category that describes your position with your new sponsoring firm.
+On Schedule B, check each category for which you are seeking to reinstate your registration or permitted individual If you are seeking reinstatement of status as a permitted individual, check each category that describes your position in new sponsoring firm.

-2. If you are seeking reinstatement as a representative of a mutual fund dealer or of a scholarship plan dealer in Québec, are you covered by your new sponsoring firm's professional liability insurance?
+2. are you If you are seeking reinstatement as a representative of a mutual fund dealer or of a scholarship plan dealer in Québec, covered by your new sponsoring firm's professional liability insurance?

+Yes No

 If "No", state:

-The name of your insurer -------------------------- --
+The nar ne of your insurer

-Your po olicy numbe
+Your po licy number

 Item 4 Address and agent for service

 1. Address for service

 You must have one address for service in each province or territory where you are submitting this form.
-A residential or business address is acceptable.
+A residential or s address is acceptable.
 A post office box is not acceptable.
-Complete Schedule C for each additional address for service you are providing.
+Complete Schedule C for each additional address for you are providing.

+Address s for service:

-(number, street, city, province or territory, postal code)
+(numbe r, street, city, province or territory, postal code)

-Telephone number
+Telepho one number

-Fax number, if applicable
+Fax nun nber, if applicable

-Business Ee-mail address, if available
+Busines ss_Ee_mail address , if available

 2. Agent for service

-If you have appointed an agent for service, provide the following information for the agent in each province or territory where you have an agent for service.
-The address of your agent for service must be the same as the address for service above.
-If your agent for service is not an individual, provide the name of your contact person.
+If you have appointed an agent for service, provide the following information for the agent in each province or territory you have an agent for service.
+The address of your agent for service must be the same as the address for service above, agent for service is not an individual, provide the name of your contact person.

+Name o f agent for service:

+Contact person:Last name, First name

+Itom 5 Location of employment

-1. Provide the following information for your new sponsoring firm.
-If you will be working out of more than one business location, provide the following information for the business location out of which you will be doing most of your business.
-If you are only filing this form because you are a permitted individual and are not employed by, or acting as agent for, the sponsoring firm, select "N/A".
+are only Provide the following information for your new sponsoring firm.
+If you will be working out of more than one business , provide the following information for the business location out of which you will be doing most of your business.
+If you refiling this form because you are a permitted individual and are not employed by, or acting as agent for, the sponsoring lect "N/A".

+Unique Identification Number (optional):

+NRD loc cation number:

+Busines ss location address:(number, street, city, province, territory or state, country, postal code)

+Telepho one number: () Fax number: ()

+N/A